bhochhi/think-guide/README.md

 * If you want something you never had then you must do something you never did.
 * Take risks: if you win, you will be happy; if you lose, you will be wise.
 * Today is the youngest you'll ever be again.
+* Eduction is what remains after one has forgotten what one has learned in school. - Albert Einstein
+*

 ####[Thinking like an architect!!](https://github.com/bhochhi/think-guide/wiki/Thinking-like-an-architect)